passagemath/passagemath/src/doc/en/developer/portability_testing.rst

 Let's install gcc, hoping that the Ubuntu package providing it is simply named ``gcc``.
-If we forgot what the package manager on Debian-derived Linux distributions is called, we can ask Sage for a reminder::
+If we forgot what the package manager on Debian-derived Linux distributions is called, we can ask passagemath for a reminder::

   root@39d693b2a75d:/sage# build/bin/sage-print-system-package-command debian install gcc